ShouryaRSharma/activity-detection/README.md

 # Suspicious Activity Detection System

-The Suspicious Activity Detection System is a Python application that monitors a live video stream from a camera, detects suspicious activity using some type of classification model, and logs security events with a captured video and console logs.
-The system follows SOLID principles to ensure a modular, extensible, and maintainable architecture.
+The Suspicious Activity Detection System (SADS) is a Python application that monitors a live video stream from a camera, detects suspicious activity using some type of classification model, and logs security events with a captured video and console logs.

+## TODO

+- [ ] Evaluate the models for person detection (we have no ground truth yet lol)
+- [ ] Add background task of summarising captured video
+- [ ] Add email client to send captured video to end user

 ## Architecture Diagram